 Unlike the previous two options, TKTS tickets are only available on the day of the show.
 Despite this slight limitation, TKTS is a great option for buying cheap Broadway tickets.
 Depending on their availability and demand, the tickets are sold at a discount of anywhere between 20% to 50%!

-There are four TKTS booths in NYC, one each in Times Square, South Street Seaport, Downtown Brooklyn, and Lincoln Center.
-Out of the four, the Times Square booth is the most popular given its proximity to most Broadway theatres.
+There are 2 TKTS booths in NYC, one each in Times Square and Lincoln Center.
+Out of the two, the Times Square booth is the most popular given its proximity to most Broadway theatres.

 Here are the advantages of buying your Broadway ticket from a TKTS booth: